IvanVoevodin/photo-hub/README.md

 # Photo Hub

-This project was created for learning React with Typescript
+This project was created for learning React with Typescript and Firebase